hsurisetti/StockAnalysis_Challenge/Written_Report.md

 - **How do these pros and cons apply to refactoring the original VBA script ?**

     The pros of refactoring this VBA script invlove , cleaner looking code with better readability The non refactored code had to activate the speadsheets multiple times in the loop to output the data.
-With the refactored code, we are iterating over the spreadhseet and collecting all the outputs like volumes,starting and ending prices in their arrays and accessing them in the end to dispaly the output in "All Stock Analysis" sheet.
+With the refactored code, we are iterating over the spreadhseet and collecting all the outputs like ticker volumes,ticker starting and ticker ending prices in their arrays and accessing them in the end to display the output in "All Stock Analysis" sheet.
-    The time taken to run the code using the refactored code is far less than the non refactored code thereby improving the performance of the software tremendously, especially when a large data set is invloved.
+    The time taken to run the code using the refactored code is far less than the non refactored code thereby improving the performance of the software tremendously, especially when a large data set is involved.

-    Some of the cons of the refactored code, although not much in this case is , it takes some extra time to construct new arrays and use them efficiently without going over multiple loops.
+    Some of the cons of the refactored code, although not much in this case is , it takes a bit of extra time to brainstorm and come of with new efficient ways and construct new arrays and use them efficiently without going over multiple loops.

+    ***Overall, based on all the observations , we can conclude that refactoring the stock analysis code was a better approach, which the end user would be more happy with.***